-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 There is debt owed on this fleet.
 It is however in a moderate amount.
 As of the fourth quarter of 2019, the company had long-term debt of $474.951 million.
 This debt consists of bank mortgages against the company's ships with variable interest rates at LIBOR plus 1% to 2.5% (4.56% average interest paid in 2019) and $100 million in bonds bearing interest rates of 9.5%.

 The amount used by the company in 2019 for loan repayments of all types (interest, amortization, and prepayments) was $100.553 million.
-The company’s true annual debt servicing costs are however a fraction of that amount.
+The company's true annual debt servicing costs are however a fraction of that amount.
 In 2019, the company aggressively shrank its balance sheet, reducing its debt load by $58.896 million in the process.
-Net cashflow over the 12 month period was negative $23.119 million.
+Net cash flow over the 12-month period was negative $23.119 million.

 The principal maturity schedule of this debt is set forth below.
 Year 1 in the schedule refers to 2020, and so on.
 Amounts are in thousands.